 Disable directory browsing on the CRM website.
 By default, this is disabled.
 For more information about how to disable directory browsing, see Internet Information Services (IIS) Manager Help.

 Outbound Internet calls from custom code executed by the Sandbox Processing Service are enabled

 By default, outbound calls from custom code executed by the Microsoft Dynamics CRM Sandbox Processing Service that access services on the Internet are enabled.
 For high-security deployments of Microsoft Dynamics CRM, this could pose a security risk.
 If you do not want to allow outbound calls from custom code, such as CRM plug-ins or custom workflow activities, you can disable outbound connections from custom code executed by the Sandbox Processing Service by following the procedure here.

 Instead of blocking all outbound calls, you can enforce web access restrictions on sandboxed plug-ins.
-More information: Plug-in isolation, trusts, and statistics
+More information: MSDN: Plug-in isolation, trusts, and statistics